-FY 2015-2016 accomplishments include implementation of numerous spring restoration, stormwater retrofit, and water supply development projects; monitoring of springs water quality and flows; continued development of minimum flow and minimum water level technical assessments; and floodplain risk mapping.
+FY 2016-2017 accomplishments include: implementation of numerous spring restoration, stormwater retrofit, and water supply development projects; monitoring of springs water quality and flows; continued development of minimum flow and minimum water level technical assessments; management of District lands and recreation sites; and floodplain risk mapping.
 Strategic priorities approved by the District's Governing Board, as noted in the Strategic Water Management Plan (Chapter 1), provide guidance and a framework for implementing all District programs and activities.